How much EHR costs and how to set your budget

 - Creating an EHR budget

-One of the major obstacles provider organizations face when planning an EHR investment is an unclear understanding of whether the investment in an EHR is justifiable, particularly if a practice is operating on thin margins.
+One of the major obstacles healthcare organizations face during EHR selection is uncertainty over whether the investment is justifiable, particularly if a practice is operating on thin margins.

-First, and obviously an EHR investment must fit into a practice’s existing short-term budget; however, one should not simply assume that the capital investment made into an EHR simply represents a regulatory requirement practices must fulfil.
+First, and obviously, an EHR investment must fit into a practice’s existing short-term budget; however, one should not simply assume that the capital investment made into an EHR simply represents a regulatory requirement practice must fulfill.
 Rather, EHRs can provide significant benefits in the form of cost reductions when properly leveraged to:

 - enhance service delivery